 The AMD Ryzen 7 4700U is a higher-end member of the Ryzen 4000 U series laptop processor line released in 2020.
 It has eight processing cores as opposed to six and four found in other popular Ryzen 4000 U chips – the Ryzen 5 4500U and Ryzen 3 4300U.
 You can find all of these processors in typical mid-range and upper-mid-range laptops.

 Besides effortless everyday computing, the AMD Ryzen 7 4700U (and 5 4500U) provide some good potential for intensive computing tasks like video editing.
 The Ryzen 7 4700U has a faster Radeon integrated graphics processor than the Radeon IGPs in the Ryzen 5 and 3.
 Nevertheless, they are all basic non-gaming solutions, but still capable of running many of the popular game titles.

 AMD Ryzen 7 4700U CPU Benchmark

 Benchmark results show the 15-Watt Ryzen 7 4700U can compete even with 35-Watt and 45-Watt H-series high-performance-class chips by AMD and Intel.
 Furthermore, the AMD Ryzen 7 4700U is faster than all comparable 15-Watt Intel Core U (current 10th Gen) series processors.

-Note: Performance and benchmark scores of the AMD Ryzen 7 4700U may vary depending on the notebook's other components, settings, cooling, and other factors.
-However, benchmark results are good indicators of its performance in comparison to other chips.
+Note: The benchmark scores of the listed processors are averages measured across various devices with these processors.
+The scores and real-world performance of the AMD Ryzen 7 4700U and compared CPUs may vary depending on the notebooks' other components, settings, cooling, and other factors.
+However, the benchmark results are good indicators of the processors' performance.